bnb/reactor-packet/nyc/README.md

 ## Other Things that are Good To Know

-Here's a few other things that are good to know about the {City} Reactor:
+Here's a few other things that are good to know about the NYC Reactor:

 * The Reactor space has a gender neutral bathroom, in addition to gendered bathrooms.
 * Coffee and water are readily available.